 Gender Lab Circle

-Nora Wilhelm and Oswald H. König are Co-Catalysts at collaboratio helvetica, a platform dedicated to opening spaces for dialogue, experimentation and collaboration to co-create the Switzerland we want to live in.
+Nora Wilhelm is Co-Catalysts at collaboratio helvetica, a platform dedicated to opening spaces for dialogue, experimentation and collaboration to co-create the Switzerland we want to live in.

 Nora is passionate about activating the full potential of people and organisations, and was recognised by UNESCO for her work as young leader.
 During her studies in International Affairs at the University of St. Gallen, Nora took on multiple roles in the European Youth Parliament and presided its Swiss node for two years.
-Oswald gained experience with different companies, inter alia supporting the creation of innovative and collaborative work methods, structures and spaces.
+Oswald was a lead facilitator and gained experience with different companies, inter alia supporting the creation of innovative and collaborative work methods, structures and spaces.